Slade: Stateside (1975–1977)

 By mid-1975, the band had become disillusioned with their lack of success in America.
 Feeling that they were becoming stale and had achieved all they could in Europe, Slade decided to a make a permanent move to the States and try to build a solid reputation from live performances; just as they had previously done in the UK.
 According to the Slade Fan Club newsletter of August and September 1975, the band took twelve tons of equipment, worth approximately £45,000 at the time.
 Throughout the remainder of 1975 and 1976, Slade toured the US, often with other bands such as Aerosmith, ZZ Top and Black Sabbath, only returning to the UK for TV performances of new singles.

-Between tours Holder and Lea began writing for a new album which was heavily influenced by the US and aimed at an American audience.
+Between tours, Holder and Lea began writing for a new album which was heavily influenced by the US and aimed at an American audience.
 The group booked themselves into New York's Record Plant Studios in mid-1975 to record the album Nobody's Fools.
 Featuring backing vocals from Tasha Thomas, it contained elements of soul, country and funk music.

-The first two singles from the new album, "In For a Penny" and "Let's Call It Quits" were released in November 1975 and January 1976 respectively, both made number 11 in the UK charts although the latter made no impression outside of the UK.
-The album, released in March 1976, failed to make any impact in America and was also a disappointment in the UK where it peaked at number 14 and dropped out of the charts completely after only 4 weeks.
+The first two singles from the new album, "In For a Penny" and "Let's Call It Quits" were released in November 1975 and January 1976 respectively, both made number 11 in the UK chart although the latter made no impression outside of the UK.
+The album, released in March 1976, failed to make any impact in America and was also a disappointment in the UK where it peaked at number 14 and dropped out of the chart completely after four weeks.
 The final track from the album was the title track "Nobody's Fool".
 Released in April, it failed to chart at all, the first to do so since the band's rise to fame in 1971.
 Fans within the UK accused the band of 'selling out' and forgetting about their fan base at home.